 June 7, 2018

 One hundred years ago today, June 7, 1918, E.A.
 Stuart shocked the world of dairy breeders when his bid for a bull calf far exceeded that of any previous purchase.
 Mr. Stuart’s bid of $106,000 (equal to $1.9 million today) for a bull calf silenced all competitors at the National Holstein Sale in Milwaukee, Wisconsin.

 The auction had started off between half a dozen bidders, but when it hit $50,000 only two were left in the game, Mr. Stuart and the Morton Salt Company.
 From then they went back and forth by a $1,000 until they reached $101,000.
 Mr. Stuart was ready to end the bidding and jumped up to $106,000 at which point Morton Salt conceded.

 Mr Stuart’s outrageous bid created instant fame for that bull calf and was reported in newspapers and magazines around the world.
 The calf was named Carnation King Sylvia.

 Mr. Stuart took full advantage of the free publicity.
 He had a huge sign printed for the train boxcar King Sylvia was traveling cross country in.
-Mr. Stuart made frequents stops in towns along the way and at each stop the bull was paraded around for viewing by local dairymen, farmers and towns people.
+Mr. Stuart made frequent stops in towns along the way and at each stop the bull was paraded around for viewing by local dairymen, farmers, and townspeople.
 This was a chance in a lifetime to see this outstanding “Milking Bull” that helped put Carnation Farms on the map!